 - $20.2 million mean deal size

-Certainly the impact of C-19 was not being fully felt outside of China, early in the quarter.
-But it’s clear to see significant impact on investment activity in March with a c50% fall in total investment value and c40% fall in the number deals.
+Certainly, the impact of covid-19 on insurtech was not being fully felt outside of China, early in the quarter.
+But it’s clear to see a significant impact on investment activity in March with a c50% fall in total investment value and c40% fall in the number of deals.
 This would make sense given the impending reality of lockdowns looming and attention focussing on dealing with BCPs and preserving capital.
 What deals did progress in March were likely already in-flight and were at comparatively lower average values.

 Q2 investment accelerates past Q1